Skip to main content

 User Properties

-As an authentication platform, Casdoor is able to manage users.
+As an authentication platform, Casdoor manages user accounts.
 Every user has the following properties:

 • Owner: The organization that owns the user